TheOdinProject/curriculum/foundations/installations/installation_guides/linux/dual_boot.md

 ### Guide: Dual-boot Ubuntu and Windows

 Dual-booting provides two operating systems on your computer that you can switch between with a simple reboot.
 One OS will not modify the other unless you explicitly tell it to do so.
+There are many Ubuntu flavors out there and while our curriculum supports official flavors of Ubuntu, this guide will focus on installing the official Ubuntu Desktop running on GNOME.
+If you would like to install a different flavor, instructions this guide will still work.
+Just pay close attention to the installer's instructions on your flavor.

 Before you continue, be sure to back up any important data and to have a way to ask for help.
 If you get lost, scared, or stuck, we're here to help in the [Odin Tech Support chat room](https://discordapp.com/channels/505093832157691914/514204667245363200).
 Come say "Hi"!

 ### Step 0: BitLocker